NABUCH63/Java_UFO/UFO_Sighting_Summary.md

 ### **Input of Search Criteria**

-The desired search criteria can be input on the webpage in any of four input boxes located on the bottom left.
+The desired search criteria can be input on the webpage in any of five input boxes located on the bottom left.
 Once the data has been input, and is correctly input to match the formatting in the table, click the "Filter Table" button to initiate the search.

 ![Webpage search input](/Pictures/Webpage_Search.png)